Diabetes Postgraduate Diploma/Postgraduate Certificate

 One (PGCert) or two (PGDip) years part-time by distance learning.

-Candidates for the Postgraduate Diploma or Certificate in Diabetes should possess an initial degree in Medicine, Nursing or in a similar related clinical subject.
+You should have an initial degree in Medicine, Nursing or a similar related clinical subject.

 If you have a question related to entry requirements for our distance learning qualifications in Diabetes, please contact firstname.lastname@example.org